-1. In the Altimeter Mode, hold down

-for at least two seconds.
+1. In the Altimeter Mode, hold down (E) for at least two seconds.
 SET Hold will flash on the display and then ALTI will appear in the upper display.
-Keep for at least two seconds.
-SET Hold will flash on the display and then ALTI will appear in the upper display.
-Keep for a litting a under carding interval setting.

-- 2. Press 1 to display the current altitude auto reading interval setting. - Press (A) to toggle the altitude auto measurement interval setting between 0'05 and 2'00. - 4.
+Keep (E) depressed until ALTI appears. - 2.
+Press 1 to display the current altitude auto reading interval setting. - Press (A) to toggle the altitude auto measurement interval setting between 0'05 and 2'00. - 4.
 Press (E) to exit the setting screen